Cambridgeshire Lodes: History

 Research by the Royal Commission on Historical Monuments published in 1972 confirmed the work of Major Gordon Fowler of the Fenland Research Committee that the Cambridgeshire lodes were of Roman origin; they were excavated to provide navigation to a series of villages to the east of the River Cam, and probably also drainage of the surrounding fenland.
 The infrastructure was completed by the Car Dyke, which linked Waterbeach on the River Cam to the River Witham near Lincoln, some 73 mi away.

 The term "Lode" denoted a watercourse in Late Middle English, being derived from the Old English "lād," meaning way or course.
 It did not acquire its modern meaning of a vein of metal ore until the early 17th century.

 Bottisham Lode

 Bottisham Lode links the village of Lode to the River Cam just below Bottisham lock, and is about 2+1/2 mi long.
 It is almost straight, running between embankments, and included a staunch (a primitive lock with a single gate), of which the chamber survives.
 Its water supply comes from Quy Water, which flows through a mill just above the village before entering the lode near to the location of a basin and wharf.
 In medieval times, navigation along Quy Water was also possible, as there is evidence of moorings in the village of Quy.
 The Swaffham and Bottisham Drainage Commissioners were responsible for the lode from 1767, and were empowered to build staunches and collect tolls.
 The lode was never wide enough to take fen lighters, but smaller boats used it for most of the 19th century.

+In the 1860s, mining of coprolite, to be used as a source of phosphate for improving agricultural land, was extensive in Cambridgeshire.
+Initially the industry thrived further to the south, but noticing the profits that farmers were making, the commissioners decided to renovate the lode.
+In 1871, they applied to the South Level Board for permission to scour the channel as it was in a bad state, and they noted that "parties in charge of Barges throw off the lock doors to enable them to get up the Lode."
+The South Level Board replied that if conditions did not improve those transporting coprolite on the lode might take their trade to Fulbourn railway station, with the loss of significant tolls, and in 1872 the construction of a staunch lock was agreed, which would be the same as those on the Brandon River (now known as the River Little Ouse).
+The cost of the project was £750.